-Full-time Salesforce experts know demand is hot and talent supply is tight.
-Many are capitalizing on that momentum to go independent with their consulting career.
+Traditionally employed Salesforce experts know customer demand for their expertise is growing, and the talent supply is tightening.
+Many are capitalizing on this moment to become their own boss and go independent with their consulting career.

-I’ve recently spoken with some newly independent Salesforce consultants.
-For most, the move to entrepreneurship was a calculated risk (look no further than 2021’s triple-digit explosion of talent demand).
-The way they see it, trading a corporate security net for true freedom was a bet worth taking.
+I’ve recently spoken with some independent consultants who took the leap into entrepreneurship within the past six months.
+For most, the move to entrepreneurship was a calculated risk (look no further than 2022’s 19% growth in global talent demand, despite the buzz of a recession).
+The way these experts see it, trading a corporate security net for true freedom was a bet worth taking.

 Why customers need to get agile in the search for Salesforce talent

 The demand for Salesforce talent isn’t slowing down.
-At the same time, exceptional Salesforce talent that went independent has no intention of going back to full-time work.
+At the same time, more than 50% of independent Salesforce consultants have no intention of going back to full-time work.